tlietz/collaborlist/README.md

 `https://collaborlist.com/invites/qwerty12345`

-When a client navigates to the `/invites/:invite_code` endpoint, if the `invite_code` exists and it's not expired, the currently logged in user will be added as a collaborator to the list that the invite was created for.
+When a client navigates to the `/invites/:invite_code` endpoint, if the `invite_code` exists, the currently logged in user will be added as a collaborator to the list that the invite was created for.
 The client is then redirected to the index page of that list.
 If no user was logged in, a guest user will be logged in and added as the collaborator.